facet/gatekeeper/README.md

-**This module is currently in alpha and not suitable for production use.
+**This module is currently in beta.
 See the TODO section for details on missing functionality**

 # gatekeeper

 Gatekeeper is a Node.js and MongoDB authentication and role based access control system.
 Key features are: